-A journey through the land of “eating vibrantly” would not be complete without some raw vegan almond milk.
+A journey through the land of “eating vibrantly” would not be complete without some raw almond milk.

 This was one of the first recipes I made when I started experimenting with raw food recipes, and it’s stood the test of time.

 It’s so simple, fast and delicious that I wonder now why I ever hesitated to try it.

 My recipe comes pretty much straight out of Jennifer Cornbleet’s Raw Food Made Easy for 1 or 2 People cookbook.

 It’s one heck of a mouthful to say, and it’s also one heck of a raw food cookbook, especially for beginners.
 Dare I say it, I think it’s my favourite.

 It was my first raw food cookbook, everything I made from it was delicious, and it taught me that raw food could be so easy and so tasty that I just wanted to make (and eat) even more of it.